About the Center

 Canadian Studies is one of eight Title VI Centers in the Henry M. Jackson School of International Studies, where teams of renowned scholars conduct cutting-edge research on global issues.
 The NRC combines comprehensive undergraduate and K-16 outreach programs with exceptional graduate training and specialized research in many professional schools.
 As secretariat for the Pacific Northwest Canadian Studies Consortium, the NRC also serves almost fifty colleges and universities in the region.
 The NRC mission is to increase the number of scholars, educators and professionals knowledgeable about Canada in the Pacific Northwest and across the nation.

 The Center offers a major, minor and International Studies Track in Canadian Studies; an Associated Students program for undergraduates; Foreign Language and Area Studies fellowships and a Professional Development Program for graduate students; an Affiliated Faculty program; and a K-12 Teacher Associate program.
 The Center also offers public programming to increase knowledge and understanding of Canada, the Canada-US relationship and Canada’s role in the world.

-The Canadian Studies Center is proud to be housed in Thomson Hall, named after Canadian, David Thomson, acting president of the University of Washington 1926-7.David
+Did you know Thomson Hall is named after Canadian, David Thomson, who was acting president of the University of Washington in 1926-27?